charleshartman/RB120/assessment_prep/oop_tpm.md

 - class variables allow objects to share state
 - do not use with inheritance, very easy to do unintentional things

+### Collaborator Objects
+- lets us store objects as state within other objects
+- collaboration represents connections between various parts of larger program
+- we can think of collaborator objects as 'super pointers'
+- should be considered from the very beginning of code design

 ### Truthiness
 - prior teachings apply